 Fortunately, Dav was not a very good listener.

-- Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot showing Harold as a happily married gay man, is one of the most progressive moments in the whole series.
+- Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot showing Harold as a happily-married gay man with three children in the future, is seen as one of the most progressive moments in the whole series.
 Even better is that it was presented in a matter-of-fact way, without making a big deal out of it.

-- While this inevitably drew ire from conservative groups, his now-adult or teenaged fans who read his books in childhood, many of whom turned out to be LGBT themselves, have practically exploded with support and happiness.
+- While this inevitably drew ire from conservative groups, as well as fans who saw that this was completely unnecessary, some of his now-adult or teenaged fans who read his books in childhood, many of whom turned out to be LGBT themselves, have practically exploded with support and happiness.
 Also a Crowning Moment of Heartwarming, seeing how much it means to many LGBT teens to see an LGBT character in a children's series they loved so much.

 - George and Harold creating quite possibly their greatest comic ever to inspire the cavemen in Return of Tippy Tinkletrousers.